galaxy-iuc/parsec/docs/commands/libraries.rst

 **Options**::

-      --purged  Indicate that the dataset should be purged (permanently deleted) --help    Show this message and exit.
+      --purged    Indicate that the dataset should be purged (permanently deleted) -h, --help  Show this message and exit.

 ``get_folders`` command